AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android_uikit.md

 ## Test your app

 To check that your code works, use an online demo to make a video call to your app.
-To do this:
+To test real-time engagement with your app:

 1. [Generate a temporary token](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All#generate-a-temporary-token) in Agora Console.

-1. In your browser, navigate to https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.
+2. In your browser on another device, navigate to the [Basic Communication sample app](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/), update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.

-1. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.
+3. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.

-1. Run your app.
+4. Run your app on a device.

 Your App opens in an Android Virtual Machine and connects to the `channelName` you opened in the Web app.
 You now have the golden opportunity of talking to yourself using Video Call in a complete UI created using UIKit.